term-llm

 Choose a provider, authenticate, discover available models, and configure the first usable setup.

-On first run, term-llm will prompt you to choose a provider (Anthropic, OpenAI, ChatGPT, GitHub Copilot, xAI, Venice, OpenRouter, Gemini, Gemini CLI, Zen, Claude Code (claude-bin), Ollama, or LM Studio).
+On first run, term-llm will prompt you to choose a provider (Anthropic, AWS Bedrock, OpenAI, ChatGPT, GitHub Copilot, xAI, Venice, OpenRouter, Gemini, Gemini CLI, Zen, Claude Code (claude-bin), Ollama, or LM Studio).

 Option 1: Try it free with Zen